sitamet/DDD-in-Javascript/README.md

 # DDD in Javascript

+### Based on

+A refactored version of https://github.com/dfvalero/DDD-in-Javascript using Factory Functions instead of Class

+#### Why factory functions

+- easier refactoring
+- easier to read.
+- no more dangerous instanceof

+Learn more from Eric Elliott at [JavaScript Factory Functions vs Constructor Functions vs Classes](https://medium.com/javascript-scene/javascript-factory-functions-vs-constructor-functions-vs-classes-2f22ceddf33e)

 ### Explanation

 This repository is to share my DDD (Domain Driven Design) Knowledge while reading the book "Domain Driven Design in PHP" by [Carlos Buenosvinos](https://github.com/carlosbuenosvinos), [Christian Soronellas](https://github.com/theUniC) and [Keyvan Akbary](https://github.com/keyvanakbary).